inferenceflow-ai/reflow/DESIGN_NOTES.md

 be in a different process on the same host.
 If it is there, it will use a "local" binding to that outbox.
 If it is not there, it will use the "IPC" binding to that outbox.
 Finally, if the outbox is on a different host (the ip address is not on this host), it will connect using the TCP binding.

+## Handling Special Processing Instructions

+Some processing instructions should be sent to every outbox.
+Let's say the processing instruction is half way through a list of 20 events.
+Let's say there are 10 regular events before it and 9 after it.
+If there is only one outbox, we just send the whole batch and no matter how many are actually received, the reverse lookup will give the correct number of input events to acknowledge.

+What do we do if there are multiple outboxes ?
+We send the first 10 regular events to the selected outbox and we just acknowledge those 10.
+That will leave events in the in_out_buffer that feeds this edge router.
+Next time the worker is called, we see that the first event is a processing instruction that needs to be sent to every outbox.
+We go ahead and enqueue it in every outbox and if that works, we return 1 from the router.enqueue method.
+If we do not successfully deliver to one or more outboxes then we return 0, _which means that processing instruction will be re-delivered to one or more nodes_.